spotinst/help/src/docs/ocean/getting-started/aks/README.md

 2. Optionally edit [Virtual Node Group Template](https://docs.spot.io/ocean/features/vngs/) attributes.

 >**Note**: To edit the Virtual Node Template in JSON format, click JSON at the top right of the screen.
+Define AZs, node pool properties (max Pods, OS Type, OS Disk Type, OS Disk Size, etc.), min/max node counts, and auto-scaling strategy (Spot percentage, fallback to On-Demand).
+You can create labels, tags, and taints.

+>**Note**: Some Virtual Node Group properties, such as node pool properties (OS types, OS Disk type), cannot be edited.
+If you need to change these properties, delete the Virtual Node Group and create a new one.

 A list of all your managed node pools is displayed.
-The first node pool in the list is the one you selected for your first Virtual Node Group.
+The first node pool in the list is the one you selected for your first custom Virtual Node Group.

 ![aks-create-cluster-2-managed-node-pools](https://github.com/user-attachments/assets/803d2ddd-c2db-4a75-b853-83b8c2b94180)

-### Import the Other Node Pools into Custom Virtual Node Groups
+### Create More Custom Virtual Node Groups

-You can define which AKS node pools will be imported into a Virtual Node Group by clicking checkboxes in the node pool list.
-Once you have selected the node pools, Ocean imports their compute configurations into custom node groups.
+You can define which remaining managed AKS node pools will be imported into Virtual Node Groups by clicking checkboxes in the node pool list.
+Once you have selected the node pools, Ocean imports their compute configurations into custom Virtual Node Groups.

+Create Virtual Node Groups to handle different workload requirements.
+For example:

+* VNG with regular VMs – for workloads that cannot run on Spot nodes and must run on Regular (On-demand) VMs e.g. statefulSets, Spark drivers, Kafka producers.
+* Performance VNG—for workloads that need high-performance CPUs (Intel v4 or v5), a minimum vCPU 8 or higher or a larger OS Disk size, and VMs with a minimum disk 4 or higher.
+* AI/ML VNG – for workloads that need GPUs, say GPU count: 2-4 and specific VM series r GPU families
+* Windows VNG - for workloads that need Windows nodes.

 >**Important**:  Before starting,

-* A separate Virtual Node Group will be created for each selected node pool.
+* A separate custom Virtual Node Group will be created for each selected node pool.

 * If no node pools are selected, Ocean will create a Virtual Node Group based on the Template Virtual Node Group.